 Sapa Express provides free pickup from hotels in the Old Quarter.
 The free shuttle picked us up at 6.30am at Hai Bay Hotel where we were staying for transfer their main office at 12 Ly Thai To, where we were assigned seats.
 The coach departed for Sapa at around 7am with a full load of passengers.

 The recliner seats were comfortable with plenty of legroom.
-Along the way the attendant distributed snacks and bottled water.
+Enroute the attendant distributed snacks and bottled water.
 Wi-Fi was pretty good too.
-Good enough for YouTube and streaming movies although it dropped off when approaching the mountains during the last hour of the trip.
+Good enough for YouTube and streaming movies although signal dropped off near the mountains during the last hour of the journey.

-There’s a stretch break 2 hours into the journey.
-The coach stopped for 30 minutes at Phu Tho for toilet visits, quick meal and Vietnamese coffee fix.
+There’s a 30-minute stretch break 2 hours into the journey at Phu Tho for toilet visits, a quick meal and Vietnamese coffee fix.

 The bus arrived at Sapa town centre around 1.30pm.
-The journey didn’t seem long as I busied myself with catching up with friends on Whatsapp, watched a movie on my tablet and caught a few winks in between.
+The journey didn’t seem long as I had enough activity to occupy myself, watched a movie on my tablet and caught a few winks in between.